Jim-Hunt/xbox-adapter/README.md

 # Xbox Adapter

-An Arduino sketch for the Leonardo board with a USB Host Shield that enables a wired Xbox One controller be used with an original Xbox console.
+A sketch for the Arduino Leonardo and USB Host Shield to use a wired Xbox One controller on an original Xbox.

 <!--